propelorm/Propel/cookbook/symfony2/symfony2-and-propel-in-real-life.markdown

 ### Build the Model ###

-Once you wrote your _schema_, you just have to generate it:
+Once you wrote your `schema.xml`, you just have to generate it:

     php app/console propel:build-model

-It will generate all you need to fast develop your application in the `Model/` directory of your `AcmeStoreBundle`.
+It will generate all classes to quickly develop your application in the `Model/` directory of your `AcmeStoreBundle` bundle.

 ### Creating the Database Tables/Schema ###